jdegregorio/demo-synthpop/README.md

 # demo-synthpop
-Demonstratino of sythetic data generation using synthpop
+Demonstration of synthetic data generation using the synthpop package.